Alisha-Chauhan/python/Python Tutorial/Python String/README.md

 ### Remove Whitespace
 Whitespace is the space before and/or after the actual text, and very often you want to remove this space.

+## Replace String

+The replace() method replaces a string with another string:

+## Split String
+The split() method returns a list where the text between the specified separator becomes the list items.

+The split() method splits the string into substrings if it finds instances of the separator:

+# String Concatenation
+To concatenate, or combine, two strings you can use the + operator.

+# String Format
+As we learned in the Python Variables chapter, we cannot combine strings and numbers like this:

+## F-Strings
+F-String was introduced in Python 3.6, and is now the preferred way of formatting strings.

+To specify a string as an f-string, simply put an f in front of the string literal, and add curly brackets {} as placeholders for variables and other operations..

+### Placeholders and Modifiers
+A placeholder can contain variables, operations, functions, and modifiers to format the value.

+A placeholder can include a modifier to format the value.

+A modifier is included by adding a colon : followed by a legal formatting type, like .2f which means fixed point number with 2 decimals:

+A placeholder can contain Python code, like math operations: